bhogsogs/NLP_Hangman_Solver/README.md

 # Results

-The MLM-2-Gram model achieved an accuracy of 93.62% on an eval set consisting of 5k words from the training corpus.
+The MLM-2-Gram model achieved an impressive accuracy of 93.62% on an evaluation set comprising 5,000 words from the training corpus.
 The LSTM model was pretrained on a masked language modeling task, where it achieved a best case Cross Entropy Loss Score of 3.21 after running for 500 epochs.
+However, on a more challenging test set of 50,000 words, the model's accuracy was 43.52%.